 What are vicarious liability and respondeat superior?

 When it comes to applying respondeat superior to car accidents, courts typically distinguish between detour and frolic.
-A detour would be a minor departure from carrying out job responsibilities – getting coffee, grabbing lunch – whereas a frolic refers to a major departure for purely personal reasons – buying groceries, going to a movie.
+A detour would be a minor departure from job responsibilities – getting coffee, grabbing lunch – whereas a frolic refers to a major departure for personal reasons – buying groceries, going to a movie.
 In the case of a detour, the employer could still be held liable under tort law, but not in the case of a frolic.

-1. Car insurance liability and mandatory employee coverage
+1. Insurance liability and employee auto insurance policies

 When an auto accident occurs, the victim’s insurance company will file a claim with the at-fault driver’s insurance company.
-But what if the at-fault driver has no insurance or has insufficient coverage to pay for the damages?
-If the at-fault driver was operating on behalf of an employer, then the victim will file a claim with the employer’s insurance company.
-Because of this vicarious liability, every organization with mobile employees should set a minimum required level of coverage for each employee.
+But what if the at-fault driver is uninsured or underinsured?
+If the driver was operating on behalf of an employer, the victim will file a claim with the employer’s insurance company.
+Thus every organization with mobile employees should set a minimum required level of coverage for each employee.

 Every auto insurance policy carries liability limits (the highest amount the insurance company will pay for costs).
-The three most important categories are bodily injury per person, bodily injury per accident, and property damage.
-Many states only require limits of around $15,000, $30,000, and $5,000 for these three respectively, expressed as a 15/30/5 policy.
+Many states only require limits of around $15,000 per bodily injury, $30,000 for total injuries, and $5,000 for property damage, expressed as a 15/30/5 policy.
 However, a major accident with multiple injuries can far exceed $30,000 in medical bills.

 Best practice says to require all employees to carry a 250/500/100 policy.
 This protects the company’s insurance from having to pay for nearly any car accident.
 The key, though, is to verify every six months that employees are still complying with the policy.